e1sidy/Building-a-Metrics-Dashboard/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+SLI or Service Level Indicators, are specific metric used to measure the performance of a service.
+They are used to indicate whether we have achieved our SLOs.
+Based on SLOs of monthly uptime and request response time, few example of SLIs are, last month application uptime was 99.5% or last month 95% of requests to the backend service responded in less than 200ms.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+The following metrics are used, these are selected while considering the Four Golden Signals (latency, trafic, error, saturation):
+- Uptime, the measurement of time when our services are available.
+- CPU Utilization, the percentage of total processing power currently under use.
+- Response Time, the amount of time taken to process a request and return response to it.
+- Number of 40x errors
+- Number of 50x errors

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.